 But, eventually, a simple shrink was no longer enough.
 Eventually all the physical issues which once could be ignored as in the noise, like performance loss due to interconnect parasitics or issues of leakage current, etc, started to creep up.
 Ultimately, in addition to the device size shrinks, other techniques, including new interconnect layers, new dielectric materials, etc., were implemented to help provide the performance needed.

-As Dr. Alan summarized his summary, one of the main differences between ITRS and TWG, one thing that seemed to pop-out, was TWG’s greater emphasis on System in Package (SiP) and techniques like Through-Hole Vias (TSV) to connect multiple chips together in one package.
+As Dr. Alan summarized his summary, one of the main differences between ITRS and TWG, one thing that seemed to pop-out, was TWG’s greater emphasis on System in Package (SiP) and techniques like Through Silicon Vias (TSV) to connect multiple chips together in one package.
 Here I got the impression that many in the room were unconvinced that this was as important as the focus on next process node.
 Naturally, I find myself, once again, the contrarian.

 Why do I say this?
 It all comes down to economics.
 What I think people forget is that the good old days of a pure process node shrink not only provided a performance bump, but it also represented an economic advantage.
 If you were at 0.25 micron, a move to 0.18 micron meant you could get more chips per wafer.
 As a result, the total cost per chip was reduced.
 But, now with the significant increase in the cost to go to a new wafer, this no longer seems to be the case.

 Rest assured, this is not a topic of passing interest.
-Like the DFM buzz that started about 5 years ago, the SiP and TSV discussion is here to stay, along with some heated arguments both for and against.
+Like the DFM buzz that started about 5 years ago, the SiP and TSV discussions are here to stay, along with some heated arguments both for and against.
 I predict it will be one of the hot topics for DAC next year.
 That is, of course, assuming that there is a DAC next year!
 If it can provide more discussions like the one I attended I think it will.
 But, if they are relying on vendor donations to carry the weight, somebody better start figuring out how to make actual customers care about DAC again!